ucsb-cs16/w19/backup_lab/lab06.md

 ## Step 1: Getting Started

-1. Go to github and create a git repo for this lab following the naming convention specified in previous labs (this step carries style points, see our feedback on previous labs to understand what we are looking for).
+1. Go to GitHub and create a git repo for this lab following the naming convention specified in previous labs (this step carries style points, see our feedback on previous labs to understand what we are looking for).

 2. Log on to your CSIL account and open a terminal window